Sun Tunnel Cost

 Unfortunately, this job is not something we would recommend taking on yourself as a DIY project.
 Unless you have the appropriate roofing experience, taking on this job will likely leave you with more costs than you had originally planned.

-The part of the job that includes removing roof tiling, attaching the panel and sealing it up, is a tricky task even for most experienced roofing experts.
-As well as the potential damage to the roofing, if the panel is not sealed properly, this will cause leaks and lead to water damage all the way through to your ceiling.
+The part of the job that includes removing or replacing roof tiles, attaching the panel and sealing it up, is a tricky task even for most experienced roofing experts.
+As well as the potential damage to the roofing, leading to expensive roof repair costs if the panel is not sealed properly, this will cause leaks and lead to water damage all the way through to your ceiling.

 Of course, there is also the safety aspect of working on a roof, if you don’t have the appropriate equipment and experience then you should not tackle this job.
 If you aren’t comfortable working at heights, then this job definitely isn’t for you.